College Factual by our College Data Analytics Team

 $28,130 Median Starting Salary

-Brown University is a wonderful choice for students pursuing a degree in linguistics & comparative literature.
-Brown is a fairly large private not-for-profit university located in the midsize city of Providence.
+Brown University is a wonderful decision for students pursuing a degree in linguistics & comparative literature.
+Brown is a large private not-for-profit university located in the medium-sized city of Providence.
 A Best Colleges rank of #21 out of 2,217 schools nationwide means Brown is a great university overall.

-There were approximately 21 linguistics & comparative literature students who graduated with this degree at Brown in the most recent data year.
-Students who receive their degree from the comparative literature program earn about $28,130 in the first couple years of working.
+There were about 19 linguistics & comparative literature students who graduated with this degree at Brown in the most recent year we have data available.
+Graduates who receive their degree from the comparative literature program earn an average of $28,130 for their early career.

 More information about a degree in linguistics & comparative literature from Brown University